 Franklin kite is close enough to use as a prop in a play, for example.

-Further down, a few tips are provided for getting the design as
+A few tips are provided for getting the design as

 shown to actually fly.
 Plenty of people have tried and failed.
 But this